 In this post, I’m going to show you how you can use Dave Ramsey Tips to win with money.
-In fact, these are the exact techniques that I used to grow my net worth to over $900,000.
+In fact, these are the exact techniques that I used to grow my net worth.

 People trying to dig their way out of mountains of debt typically turn to Ramsey for help.
 His advice will come in handy irrespective of your personal goals and present financial situation.